Table of contents

 Requirements not in Scope

-Payment procedures including payment procedures via private currencies alike bonus points
+• Payment procedures in national currencies.
+Payment procedures via private currencies alike bonus points and vouchers are included.